Kakktuss/LinqToGraphQL/README.md

 <!-- ROADMAP -->
 ## Roadmap

-Actually there is no roadmap really defined, i will give some updates occasionally to add other broker support and to add some unit tests.
+Actually there is no roadmap really defined, i will give some updates occasionally to add other linq operators support and to add some unit tests.

 <!-- CONTRIBUTING -->
 ## Contributing